iamajoe/bedrock-utils/README.md

 #### Module notes / requirements
 ##### Style
 To use [autoprefixer](https://github.com/postcss/autoprefixer#readme) you'll need to install [Node.js](http://nodejs.org/) because it uses [PostCSS](https://github.com/postcss/postcss).<br>
-For now, this module needs to be on an order of its own.
+For now, this module needs to be on an order of its own or with a `script`.
 Trying to solve that.

 ##### Script
 Install [Node.js](http://nodejs.org/) because it uses [webpack](https://webpack.github.io/)<br>